GlobalWebIndex/GWIQ-howto/README.md

 NOTE: Making sure you use the correct cid avoids data being attributed to the wrong campaignID in GWI systems.

 #### Key-Value Pairs
-Key-value pairs, added to our tags at the point of tag generation.
-They allow additional information to be passed to GWI for the purpose of segmentation.
+Key-value pairs, added to our tags at the point of tag generation allow additional information to be passed to GWI for the purpose of segmentation.

-NOTE: Key-Value Pairs must be agreed with GWI at the point of tag generation before campaign launches.
+NOTE: Key-Value Pairs must be agreed with GWI at the point of tag generation before a tag is implmented, and a campaign launches.
 Without approval a key will be removed in data cleaning and cannot be recovered.
 Only information passed to the tag will be available for segmentation.

 - Keys are the categories of data for segmentation. (e.g. if you would like to split by placement, creative or site, each category would be a different key within the tag to capture each of these peices of data for each impression).